Wargentin (crater)

 Wargentin is located on the approaches to the southwest lunar limb, so that it appears elongated when viewed from the Earth.
 It is connected along the southeast rim to the slightly smaller crater Nasmyth, which is in turn overlaid by the larger Phocylides.
-To the northeast is the much larger walled plain Schickard.
+To the northeast is a much larger walled plain called Schickard.

-The crater is named after eighteenth century Swedish astronomer Peter Wargentin, who observed the brightest maximum ever recorded of the famous variable star Mira.
+The crater is named after eighteenth century Swedish astronomer Pehr W. Wargentin, who observed the brightest maximum ever recorded of the famous variable star Mira.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Wargentin.